Red Lentil Soup Recipe

 Lentil soup ingredients combined in a white pot.

-3. Add the rest of the ingredients and cover – add broth, coconut milk (reserving 1/4 cup for garnish), crushed tomatoes, salt and lentils.
-Bring the soup to a low boil, reduce to medium-low, cover the pot and simmer gently until the lentils are tender, but not mushy, 20-25 minutes.
+Step 3: Add broth, coconut milk (reserving ¼ cup for garnish), crushed tomatoes, salt and lentils.
+Bring the soup to a low boil, reduce to medium-low, cover the pot and simmer gently until the lentils are tender but not mushy, 20-25 minutes.

-4. To make the optional garlic Tarka – in a small pot or skillet, melt the ghee over medium-low heat.
+Step 4: While the lentils are cooking, make the garlic tarka (optional).
+In a small pot or skillet, melt the ghee over medium-low heat.
 Add the garlic and cook, stirring occasionally, for 4 to 5 minutes, until the garlic is golden brown (do not let it burn).

 Top down view of bowl of lentil soup garnished with drizzle of coconut milk, sprinkle of cilantro, and garlic on a turquoise surface with lime wedges, bulb of garlic, black cast iron mini pot with garlic parka, and wooden bowl with flaky sea salt.